NBA Rumors: Gordon Hayward, Kyrie Irving Could Be ‘Centerpiece’ Of Kawhi Leonard To Celtics Trade, Per ‘ESPN’

-The Boston Celtics are one of the NBA teams who has expressed interest in acquiring Kawhi Leonard from the San Antonio Spurs.
+The Boston Celtics are one of the NBA teams who have expressed interest in acquiring Kawhi Leonard from the San Antonio Spurs.
 They currently have a plethora of trade assets that can convince the Spurs to make a deal.
 In most NBA trade rumors linking Celtics to Leonard, Jayson Tatum and Jaylen Brown emerged as the likely trade piece Boston will send to San Antonio.

 Sacrificing either Brown or Tatum will give the Celtics a deadly combination of Kyrie Irving, Gordon Hayward, Kawhi Leonard, and Al Horford.
 If all of their superstars stay healthy next season, the Celtics will become the top favorite to represent the Eastern Conference in NBA Finals even if LeBron James stay in the Cleveland Cavaliers.
 However, according to Zach Lowe of ESPN, it makes more sense for the Celtics to use Irving or Hayward as the “centerpiece” of any trade involving Leonard to maintain the present-future balance of the team.